spreusler/Customer-Segmentation-KMeans/README.md

 # Customer Segmentation with KMeans

 Do you want to understand your customers better?
 Do you want to segment your customers in order to improve targeting and generate more revenue?
-This repository shows you how to do it with a K-Means algorithmn implementation with scikit learn.
+This repository shows you how to do it with a K-Means algorithmn implementation and Exploratory Data Analysis (EDA).

 Furthermore we added Prinicipal Component Analysis (PCA) and tested different normalization methods.
 Data is derived from [Kaggle](https://www.kaggle.com/shwetabh123/mall-customers).